rhysd/unite-redpen.vim/README.md

 - `:Unite redpen` executes `redpen` and show list of the errors reported by it in unite.vim window.
 - When select an item in the list, cursor will move to the error position.
-- If you put a `redpen-config.xml` configuration file in a repository, unite-redpen.vim detects it automatically.
 - In the list, you can confirm place of the error with highlight (`p` is assigned by default).
 - In the list, you can see the detail with mini window (`d` is assigned by default).  `d` toggles the mini window.
 - In the list, you can add the word to whitelist from misspelling error ("a" is assigned by default).